Kosul58/Ecommerce-API/readme.md

 - Sign in (JWT issued)
 - View all sellers, users, carts, and orders
-- Delete sellers, users, or specific products
+- Delete sellers, and user.
 - Remove all products of a seller
 - Update order statuses
 - Full CRUD operations on categories (create, read, update, delete)
+- deactivate or activate a catagory
+- hide seller products

 ---